Skip to Content

 } else {

-// Failed attempt — `failure_reason` is a typed contract error
+// On a failed attempt, `failure_reason` is a typed contract error

 // (e.g., "InsufficientBalance").
 Drive your dunning flow from here.